 In fiction, a bulletproof vest is capable of stopping anything up to including armor-piercing bullets.
 The shot might knock you down and leave you with a hole in your shirt, but you'll get up just fine.
 In games, vests either stop all damage or reduce it, but are often destroyed when they take enough damage.
 Video game injuries are a matter of mathematical equation, whereas in Real Life

 there is a great deal of randomness involved.

 In reality, the low-level vests issued to police officers are usually only rated to stop small-to-medium-caliber handgun rounds.
 Rifle rounds and very high-powered handguns usually require hard ceramic armor plates, which often shatter upon impact.
+The ones designed to stop the bigger bullets are also very bulky and unlikely to be worn underneath clothing.
 Even if the vest stops the bullet from penetrating your body, you are likely to sustain broken ribs and nasty bruises.
-The ones designed to stop the bigger bullets are also very bulky and unlikely to be worn underneath clothing.
+To put it in another way, being shot while armored is like being hit by a truck.

 Movie bulletproof vests may also stop blades, ice picks, or similar weapons

 ; however, in real life, armor vests intended only for protection against bullets are ineffective against stabbing.
 This is because the armor uses high-strength fiber cloth to spread out the impact of a bullet, but the point and edge of a knife can slip between the weave of the fabric and cut it open.
 There are